Gopher tortoise

 The gopher tortoise (Gopherus polyphemus) is a species of tortoise in the family Testudinidae.
-The species is native to the southeastern United States.
+The species is native to the Southeastern United States.
 The gopher tortoise is seen as a keystone species because it digs burrows that provide shelter for at least 360 other animal species.
 G. polyphemus is threatened by predation and habitat destruction.
-The IUCN Red List of Threatened Species lists the gopher tortoise as "vulnerable", primarily because of habitat degradation; the animals are considered threatened in some states while they are endangered in others.
+The IUCN Red List of Threatened Species lists the gopher tortoise as "critically endangered," primarily because of habitat fragmentation and loss, and human exploitation; the animals are considered threatened in some states, while they are endangered in others.

-The gopher tortoise is a representative of the genus Gopherus, which contains the only tortoises native to North America.
+The gopher tortoise is placed in the genus Gopherus, which contains the only tortoises native to North America.
 The gopher tortoise is the state reptile of Georgia and the state tortoise of Florida.

 Etymology

 Tortoises of the genus Gopherus are so named because of some species' habit of digging large, deep burrows like those of gophers.
 The specific name, polyphemus, refers to the cave-dwelling giant, Polyphemus, of Greek mythology.